 Kayaking Hopewell Rocks – what’s it’s like

-The kayaking tour around the flowerpots is very popular.
-It’s easy plus its kid and family-friendly.
+Kayaking Hopewell Rocks on a tour around the flowerpots is very popular.
+It’s easy and even better – its kid and family-friendly.
 Book well in advance in the summer.

 Approximately 30 people were on our tour – though each group of 6 or 8 ended up with their own guide.
 After getting geared up with a life jacket, a spray skirt, a paddle and a dry bag we walked down to the beach.